+[Section XXX.]
+Be it therefore enacted by the authority aforesaid, That if any person or persons in digging or making cellars, foundations and buildings, vaults, wells, sinks, drains or other works or improvements shall, after the publication of this act, cast or throw any dirt, clay, stone or other matter into any public street, lane, alley or highway so as unnecessarily to incommode or annoy the inhabitants of the said borough and shall not remove the same upon notice given to him, her or them by the burgesses of the said borough or either of them or by the regulators aforesaid or any two of them, every such person and persons so offending and being thereof convicted before either of the burgesses of the said borough or before any justice of the county aforesaid shall forfeit and pay for every such offense the sum of forty shillings, and shall pay the costs of removing the same.

 [Section XXXI.]
-Be it therefore enacted by the authority aforesaid, That if any person or persons, in digging or making of cellars, foundations and buildings, vaults, wells, sinks, drains or other works or improvements, shall, after the publication of this act, cast or throw any dirt, earth, clay, stone or other matter into any public street, lane, alley or highway within the said borough, and shall keep or suffer such dirt, earth, clay, stone or other matter to remain upon such street, lane, alley or highway so as unnecessarily to incommode or annoy the inhabitants of the said borough, and shall not remove the same upon notice given to him, her or them for that purpose, or by order of the burgesses of the said borough, or either of them, or by the regulators aforesaid, or any two of them, every such person and persons so offending and being thereof convicted before either of the burgesses of the said borough, or any justice of the peace of the county aforesaid, shall forfeit, for every such offense, the sum of thirty shillings and shall pay the cost of removing the same.
+(Section XXXII.
+P. L.) And be it further enacted by the authority aforesaid, That if any person or persons whatsoever shall cast or lay or cause to be cast or laid any shavings, mud, ashes [dung] or other filth or annoyance on any pavement, street, lane or alley within the said borough and shall not remove the same on notice given to him, her or them by the burgesses of the said borough or either of them or by the regulators aforesaid or any two of them, ever such person and persons so offending and being thereof convicted before either of the said burgesses of the said borough or before any justice of the county aforesaid, shall forfeit and pay for every such offense the sum of twenty shilling and shall pay the costs of removing the same.

 [Section XXXII.]
-(Section XXXIII, P. L.) And be it further enacted by the authority aforesaid, That if any person or persons whatsoever shall cast or lay, or cause to be cast or laid, any shavings, mud, ashes, dung or other filth or annoyance on any pavement, street, lane or alley within the said borough, and shall not remove the same on notice given to him, her or them by the burgesses of the said borough, or either of them, or by the regulators aforesaid, or any two of them, every such person and persons so offending, and being thereof convicted before either of the burgesses of the said borough, or [before] any justice of the peace of the county aforesaid shall forfeit [and pay] for every such offense the sum of twenty shillings, and shall pay the cost of removing the same.

-[Section XXXIII.]
-(Section XXXIV, P. L.) And be it further enacted by the authority aforesaid, That if any person or persons shall, after the publication of this act, cast or throw out of any cart, wagon or other carriage, any rubbish, dirt or earth in any public street, lane or alley of the said borough, save only in such parts and places as shall be appointed and agreed on by the said regulators and the supervisors aforesaid, or any three of them, every such person and persons so offending, and being thereof convicted before either of the burgesses of the said borough, or before any justice of the peace of the said county, shall forfeit for every such offense the sum of ten shillings, and shall pay the cost of removing the same.
+(Section XXXIII.
+P. L.) And be it further enacted by the authority aforesaid, That if any person or persons after the publication of this act, shall cast or throw out of any cart, wagon or other carriage any rubbish, dirt or earth in any public street, lane or alley of the said borough, save only in such parts and places as shall be appointed and agreed on by the said regulators and supervisors aforesaid, or any three of them, every such person and persons offending and being thereof convicted before either of the burgesses of the said borough or before any justice of the peace of the said county shall forfeit for every such offense the sum of ten shillings, and shall pay the cost of removing the same.

-[Section XXXIV.]
-(Section XXXV, P. L.) And be it further enacted by the authority aforesaid, That if any distiller, soapboiler or tallow-chandler within the said borough shall discharge any foul or nauseous liquor from any still-house or workshop, so that such liquor shall pass into or along any of the said streets, lanes or alleys, or if any soap-boiler or tallow-chandler shall keep, collect or use, or cause to be kept, collected or used in any of the built parts of the said borough any stale, stinking or putrid fat, grease or other matter, or if any butcher shall keep at or near his slaughter-house any garbage or filth whatsoever so as to annoy any neighbor or any other person whatsoever, he, she or they so offending and being thereof convicted before the burgesses of the said borough, or either of them, or before any justice of the peace of the said county, shall forfeit and pay for every such offense the sum of thirty shillings, together with the costs of the prosecution.
+[Section XXXIII.[ (Section XXXIV.
+P. L.) And be it further enacted by the authority aforesaid, That if any distiller, soap-boiler or tallow chandler within the said borough shall discharge any foul or nauseous liquor from any still-house or work shop, so that such liquor shall pass into or along any of the said streets, lanes or alleys, or if any soap-boiler or tallow chandler shall keep, collect or use, or cause to kept, collected or used in any of the built parts of the said borough any stale, putrid or stinking fat, grease or other matter, or if any butcher shall keep at or near his slaughter house any garbage or filth whatsoever, he, she or they so offending and being thereof convicted before the burgesses of the said borough or either of them or before any justice of the peace of the said county shall forfeit and pay for every such effense the sum of three pounds, together with the costs of prosecution.